MattStarfield/Arc-Lamp/docs/build-guide.md

 * Stack and clamp **Base 4** to seal BBs in base (sets in about 5 min)

   <img src="/img/build02-04.jpg" alt="build02-04.jpg" width="300">

+### Glue Mid Stack-up
+* Stack Mid 1 to 3 with wood glue.
+Clamp for 5 min until set.
+* Stack Mid 5 to 7 with wood glue.
+Clamp for 5 min until set.
+* Sandwich Mid 4 between the previous 2 stacks with wood glue.
+Clamp for 5 min until set.

+### Glue Arc Stack-up
+* Flip Arc 1 so the “clean side” is facing out.
+Stack Arc 1 and Arc 2 with wood glue.
+Clamp for 5 min until set
+  * **Note**: Align the _outer edges_.
+There is an intentional lip along the inner edges.
+  * Carefully wipe away excess glue along the inner edges to make them as smooth as possible.
+We will sand the outer edges for smoothness, but the inner edges are more difficult to sand.

+* Flip Arc 7 so the “clean side” is facing out.
+Stack Arc 6 and Arc 7 with wood glue.
+Clamp for 5 min until set
+  * **Note**: Align the _outer edges_.
+There is an intentional lip along the inner edges.
+  * Carefully wipe away excess glue along the inner edges to make them as smooth as possible.
+We will sand the outer edges for smoothness, but the inner edges are more difficult to sand.

+* Stack Arc 3 to 5 with a generous amount of wood glue between them to allow it to stay “wet” longer.
+* Add the Arc 1+2 and Arc 6+7 stacks to either side of the Arc 3,4,5 stack with wood glue.
+* Align and clamp the entire arc stack together for 10 min until set.
+* When dry, the outer edge of the Arc stack may be slightly offset and/or have some excess glue dried along the edge.
+We will even this out by sanding it down later.

+### Glue Top Stack-up
+* Stack Top 1-B and 2-B with wood glue.
+Clamp for 5 min until set.
+* Insert 0.5 x 0.25 Ring Magnet into cavity of Top 2-B.
+* Stack Top 3-B on 2-B to capture magnet with wood glue.
+Clamp for 5 min until set.
+* Stack Top 1-A to 3-A with wood glue.
+Clamp for 5 min until set.
+* Stack Top 1-C to 3-C with wood glue.
+Clamp for 5 min until set.

+### Combine Mid and Top Stack-up
+* Place the Arc stack on top of the Mid stack.
+Be very careful to align the arc face with the power jack and fader placement on the Mid stack.
+* Apply wood glue to the top of the Mid stack along the area outside of the Arc stack (where the Top-A and Top-C stacks will be going).
+* Carefully place the Top-A and Top-C stacks on top of the Mid stack on either side of the Arc stack.
+Be sure to align the outer edges of the Top and Mid stacks and maintain the parallel tracks for the Arc stack.
+Do not clamp - clamping will likely misalign the stacks.
+Simply wait about 10 min for wood glue to dry.

+## Drill, Sand, and Finish Wood
+* Using Drill Press, drill ½” hole for the power jack
+* Using Drill press widen 5/16” hole for potentiometer
+* Sand all exterior surfaces of base, mid, top and arc.
+Power sander to start, manual sanding to finish.
+After sanding, wipe down all pieces with a damp paper towel to remove dust.
+Let wood dry for 10 min.
+* _Optional_: After wood is dry, rub exterior surfaces with mineral oil to accentuate the wood grain.

+## Install Electronics
+* Cut length of 29.75” LED strip.
+Cut bits of silicone sheath from either end and solder 6” lengths of 22 AWG wire to both ends:
+  * (2) Black - LED GND
+  * (2) White - LED PWR
+* Cut silicone sheath away from exact center. ball capture will be placed here later.
+* Remove Potentiometer from enclosure.
+Desolder connector socket from dimmer PCB.
+Replace with 6” lengths of 22 AWG solid core wire:
+  * (2) Black - LED GND
+  * (2) White - LED PWR
+  * (1) Red - Vin 12V
+  * (1) Black - Vin GND
+* Solder 6” of Red 22 AWG solid core wire to the C and  NO contacts on the limit switch.
+* Solder 6” lengths of 22 AWG solid core wire to Power Jack
+  * (1) Black - Vin GND (leaf pin)
+  * (1) Red - Vin 12V (center pin)
+* Hot Glue 1/16” string capture base piece into center of LED strip.
+Insert LED strip into Arc.
+Start by placing center cutout at Arc exact center and fit LEDs into Arc from center to either end.
+* Install limit switch into fixture on Arc stack.
+Tighten nuts.
+Hot glue switch terminals and nuts in place.
+* Insert Power jack into  Mid stack.
+Screw on Hex Nut.
+Cover terminals in Hot Glue.
+* Reinforce Pot connections with Hot Glue.
+Reinforce wires on Dimmer PCB with Hot Glue.
+Install Pot, secure dimmer PCB with Hot glue.

+## Install Diffuser Strip
+* Cut length of diffuser strip 29” x 15/16”

+... in progress ...